scijava/roi-model/primitives.rst

 original measurement and what is in the original metadata where this makes sense, even if this does mean some redundancy; this won't impact on the actual drawing/analysis code, which can deal with each shape in a canonical form.
+This records how the measurement was made by the user, which may have implications in further analysis and/or verification that the measurement was correct.

-Additionally, while some shapes have been included here for completeness, it's quite possible that not all are needed, particularly in all dimensions.
+While some shapes have been included here for completeness, it's quite possible that not all are needed, particularly in all dimensions.

 If anyone wants to check the maths behind the geometry, that would be much appreciated, because I'm firstly not an expert in this area, and